sdebacker/TypiCMS/readme.md

 ### Projects

-Projects have categories, projects urls follows this pattern : /en/projects/categorie-slug/project-slug
+Projects have categories, projects urls follows this pattern : /en/projects/category-slug/project-slug

 ### Categories

-Categories relations are one to many with projects but needs to be polymorphic.
+Categories has many projects.

 ### Tags

-Tags are fonctionnal on projects module and use [Select2](http://ivaynberg.github.io/select2/) js plugin.
+Tags are linked to projects and use [Select2](http://ivaynberg.github.io/select2/) js plugin.
 It has many to many polymorphic relations so it could easily be linked to other modules.

 ### Events